ralfbiedert/cheats.rs/content/_index.md

 </mini-table>

-They can be neat way to give:
+They can be neat way to give foreign types functionality in a modular way if they just implement another interface.
-- foreign types,
-- lots of functionality,
-- in a modular way,
-- if they just implement a narrow interface.

 </description>
 </generics-section>